The path to becoming a practising dietitian in Australia requires first and foremost, a tertiary qualification.

 Current APD status is also required for a Medicare or Department of Veterans Affairs provider number and for provider status which is needed by private health insurers to enable their members to claim consults with their dietitian.

 This is a very common question.
 The most significant difference between these two professions is the level of education.
-A loose analogy could be to imagine the difference between a doctor who is a general practitioner vs a doctor who is a specialist such as an endocrinologist, on top of being a general practitioner.
+A loose analogy could be to imagine the difference between a doctor who is a general practitioner vs a doctor who is a specialist such as an endocrinologist.
+This is an advanced qualification on top of being a general practitioner.

 In a similar manner, all dietitians are nutritionists, but not all nutritionists are dietitians.
 There are formal educational requirements for dietetics on top of those that a nutritionist receives.